Rukmani06/LLM-JAILBREAK-AUDIT/readme.md

 Identical information was refused or delivered based purely on surface framing rather than actual harm potential of the content.
-This is consistent with what researchers describe as "surface form sensitivity" — safety responses triggered by how something is phrased rather than what is actually being requested.
+This is consistent with what researchers describe as "surface form sensitivity": safety responses triggered by how something is phrased rather than what is actually being requested.